Michael Bradley (soccer)

-Michael Sheehan Bradley (born July 31, 1987) is an American professional soccer player who plays as a midfielder and captains Toronto FC in Major League Soccer and formerly captained the United States national team.
+Michael Sheehan Bradley (born July 31, 1987) is an American former professional soccer player who is currently the head coach of New York Red Bulls II in MLS Next Pro.

-The son of soccer coach Bob Bradley, he began his professional career with the MetroStars in Major League Soccer in 2004.
-He then spent several years in Europe, playing in the Dutch Eredivisie with Heerenveen, German Bundesliga with Borussia Mönchengladbach, English Premier League with Aston Villa and Italian Serie A with Chievo and Roma.
-He returned to MLS with Toronto FC in 2014, making over 250 total appearances and winning the MLS Cup in 2017.
+The son of soccer coach Bob Bradley, Michael began his professional career in Major League Soccer with the MetroStars in 2004.
+He then spent several years in Europe, playing in the Dutch Eredivisie with Heerenveen, German Bundesliga with Borussia Mönchengladbach, English Premier League with Aston Villa, and Italian Serie A with both Chievo and Roma.
+He returned to MLS with Toronto FC in 2014, making over 300 total appearances and lifting the MLS Cup as captain in 2017, before retiring with the club in 2023.

-Since his debut in 2006, Bradley has made over 150 appearances for the United States men's national soccer team.
-He was selected for tournaments including five CONCACAF Gold Cups and two FIFA World Cups, winning two of the former and finishing as runner-up at the 2009 FIFA Confederations Cup.
+A former captain of the United States national team, Bradley made over 150 international appearances between his senior debut in 2006 and 2019.
+He was selected to the squad for several major tournaments, including five CONCACAF Gold Cups and two FIFA World Cups, winning two of the former.
+He was also a member of the sides that finished runners-up at the 2009 FIFA Confederations Cup and reached the semi-finals of the Copa América Centenario.

 Early life

 Bradley was born in Princeton, New Jersey, son to Bob Bradley, former coach of the United States national team and Los Angeles FC.
 While his father was the head soccer coach at Princeton University, the family lived in Pennington, New Jersey.

 Michael spent his teenage years in Palatine, Illinois while his father coached the Chicago Fire of Major League Soccer (MLS), and he grew up playing for Sockers FC, who went to the 2002 National Championships and finished third.
 He later attended the United States Under-17 Men's National Team Residency Program in Bradenton, Florida – the dedicated facility for the training of the under-17 national team – for four semesters, from 2002 to 2004.
-As a child, he idolized Roy Keane, the Manchester United and Republic of Ireland midfielder.
+As a child, he idolized Roy Keane, a renowned midfielder for Manchester United and the Republic of Ireland.